-- No fee is usually required - You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+- You will not normally have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 - If we choose not to action your request we will explain to you the reasons for our refusal.

 If you wish to exercise any of the rights set out above, please contact our Data Privacy Manager via email email@example.com

 We hope this policy explains how we collect and use your personal data and your rights to control it.